Updated on November 27, 2024

 Can a Lip Tie Affect Breastfeeding?

 A lip tie can interfere with breastfeeding if it’s severe enough.
 However, not every class of lip tie will cause problems.

 In milder cases, the baby can continue breastfeeding comfortably and gain weight normally.

-Breastfeeding might be a challenge in the case of a Class IV lip tie.
-Your baby may not be able to or constantly lose the nipple.
+However, breastfeeding might be a challenge in the case of a Class IV lip tie as the baby may not be able to or constantly lose the nipple.

 How to Nurse a Baby with a Lip Tie